-Ownership of thing removed in exercise of remedial powers
+585 Ownership of thing removed in exercise of remedial powers

-- (1) This section applies if- - (a) remedial powers are exercised in relation to land; and - (b) in the exercise of the powers a thing is removed from the land; and - (c) immediately before the removal, the thing was the property of- - (i) the holder, or former holder, of a petroleum authority in relation to whom the powers were exercised; or
+- (1) This section applies if- - (a) remedial powers are exercised in relation to land; and - (b) in the exercise of the powers a thing is removed from the land; and - (c) immediately before the removal, the thing was the property of- - (i) the holder, or former holder, of a petroleum authority in relation to whom the powers were exercised; or - (ii) an agent of, or contractor for, the holder. - (2) On the removal, the thing becomes the property of the State.

-- (ii) an agent of, or contractor for, the holder. - (2) On the removal, the thing becomes the property of the State. - (3) The State may deal with the thing as it considers appropriate, including, for example, by destroying it or giving it away. - (4) The chief executive may deal with the thing for the State. - (5) If the State sells the thing, the State may, after deducting the costs of the sale, return the net proceeds of the sale to the former owner of the thing.
+- (4) The chief executive may deal with the thing for the State. - (5) If the State sells the thing, the State may, after deducting the costs of the sale, return the net proceeds of the sale to the former owner of the thing.